michael-lin01/MKS21X-FinalProject/README.md

 also another bug arises cuz we havent implemented the tile system yet (when we have numPlaneCounterOnTile < 0 and the number counting system shouldnt ever go < 0)
 BUG 2:----- also need to implement numberPlane counting system for BOARD tiles (dont need to tell about the color of the planes there bc opposite color planes destroy each other so assumed all tiles with > 1 plane have their planes of the same color)
 BUG 3:----- also when there are two planes stacked on top of each other, you can't subtract one from the pile, the whole character has to disappear when moving... can be remedied by not "erasingPlaneLocation" when the tile's planesHere > 1
+1/10, Michael: starting to map tiles
 1/10, Victor: figure out createTextTerminal or createTerminal, cuz createTextTerminal works when u ssh into a diff comp, which is gonna be done at the demo, but createTextTerminal also doesnt let me edit @ home on windows...
 ISSUE WHERE WE REPORT A NULLPOINTEREXCEPTION WILL BE FIXED ONCE WE HAVE A TILE SYSTEM
 SOLVED BUG3, but found a new bug where moving a plane doesn't subtract from previous pile?? lol.
 WAIT THIS IS SOLVED IF A TILE SYSTEM IS IMPLEMENTED

-1/11, Victor: fixed a rendering bug of selecting planes and fixed BUG1 1/12, Victor: we finished the basic movePlane (basic as in didn't implement short haul or long haul shortcuts or endTiles and the visual for numPlanes on tiles and destroying planes)
+1/11, Victor: fixed a rendering bug of selecting planes and fixed BUG1 1/12, Michael: modified the ascii art for the board and finished mapping tiles 1/12, Victor: we finished the basic movePlane (basic as in didn't implement short haul or long haul shortcuts or endTiles and the visual for numPlanes on tiles and destroying planes)
-1/13, Victor: we did a crapton, the commit messages better explain what we did 1/14, Victor: fixed visual glitches when planes killing each other 1/15, Victor: we can now kill plane stacks of 3+, and made tabbing between planes better 1/16, Victor: starting main menu
+1/12, Michael: set the proper color for each tile, fixed terminal size issue, fixed small arraylist bug 1/13, Victor: we did a crapton, the commit messages better explain what we did 1/14, Victor: fixed visual glitches when planes killing each other 1/15, Victor: we can now kill plane stacks of 3+, and made tabbing between planes better 1/16, Michael: started interaction with the end tiles 1/16, Victor: starting main menu
 1/17, Victor: fixing bugs relating to endTiles
+1/17, Michael: changing the state of the plane after it reaches the end 1/19, Michael:

 ------------------------------------------------------------------------------------------------